neonmik/Wave-Machine-Firmware/README.md

                     - This currently exposes the ADSR for OSC/FLT pages, and extra functions on LFO/ARP pages.
 It also exposes various functions to buttons.

             - Button 1 [Old Mod Button]:
-                - Pressing this toggles LFO on/off
+                - Pressing this toggles whatever is available on page on/off
                 - Pressing this with Shift does nothing.
                 - Holding this toggles Sub oscillator.
                 - Holding this with Shift toggles Noise oscillator